PydanticAI Compatibility

 with handle.capture("pydantic_ai_agent"):

-The important part is that ReplayLab is initialized before the framework builds and uses the OpenAI client.
-Provider code can stay inside PydanticAI.
+The important part is that ReplayLab is initialized before the framework builds and uses the OpenAI

 What ReplayLab Captures

-The scenario expects one full-payload OpenAI boundary:
+The scenario expects two full-payload OpenAI boundaries and one execution-tool evidence boundary:

 provider=openai